drcarenhan/drcarenhan.github.io/index.md

 ### News (recent outstanding news)
+*   Two of our papers are accepted at IJCAI 2022 (Apr.2024)
+*   Our competition proposal is accepted at IJCAI 2024 (Apr.
+2024)
-*   Our tutorial is accepted at IJCAI 2024 (Apr.
+*   Our tutorial proposal is accepted at IJCAI 2024 (Apr.
 2024)
 *   Our paper is accepted at ACM Computing Survey (Feb.
 2024)
 *   Our paper is accepted at EACL 2024 (Jan.
 2024)
 *   Our paper is accepted at AAAI 2024 (Dec.
 2023)